isomerpages/ura-lkywcp/resources/features/_posts/2021-07-01-food-waste.md

 #### **Bringing businesses on board**

+> "If food loss and waste were a country, it would be the third biggest source of greenhouse gas emissions."

 Since 2016, cities in France have [banned supermarkets from discarding food and deliberately spoiling it](https://www.theguardian.com/world/2016/feb/04/french-law-forbids-food-waste-by-supermarkets) to stop people from foraging in their bins.
 The cities have also stipulated that those with over 400 squares metres of floor area must sign donation contracts with charities.
 These regulations are part of a law that the country passed to make better use of its food waste, which surpassed 7.1 million tonnes per year, and violations incur hefty fines and even jail terms.
 In 2019, [the government noted that the law has been effective](https://www.pbs.org/newshour/show/is-frances-groundbreaking-food-waste-law-working), with over 2,700 supermarkets diverting 46,000 tonnes of food each year from landfills, and donations to food banks up by more than 20 percent.

 Milan in Italy, for its part, has opted for incentives.
 [The city awards tax reductions to food businesses](https://www.interregeurope.eu/fileadmin/user_upload/tx_tevprojects/library/file_1561017431.pdf), including supermarkets, restaurants and corporate canteens, that donate food to food banks and charities.
 The initiative took effect in 2018, and rescued 660 tonnes of food in its first year.